 Comedian. b.
 Keston, Kent, 6th April, 1907..
 Well known for his "Much-Binding-in-the-Marsh" programmes.
 Address: Cotswold, Cherry Orchard, Staines, Middx.
 Phone: Staines 3681.
 Educated Charterhouse and Pembroke College, Cambrige.
 Started professional stage career in chorus of musical comedy.
-Has since played juvenile dancing parts in musical comedy and revue, including, "The Five O'Clock Girl," "Over She Goes," "Band Waggon," etc. Has appeared in several films, and made first broadcast in "Band Waggon," having already appeared in a number television shows.
-Has been heard in numerous broadcast programmes.
+Has since played juvenile dancing parts in musical comedy and revue, including, "The Five O'Clock Girl," "Over She Goes," "Band Waggon," etc. Has appeared in several films; and made first broadcast in "Band Waggon," having in a number already appeared Has of television shows. since been heard in numerous broadcast programmes.
 Writes his own scripts, and prefers radio and film work to the stage.
 Finds television "terrifying!"
 Is married and has three children.
 Hobbies: His children, golf and sailing.
 Ambition: To have a nice long holiday!